 Correctly understanding what the Bible teaches leads to a joyful existence full of meaning and purpose.
-We wholeheartedly believe that when we humbly engage with what Scripture teaches, we begin to more clearly understand how life was designed to work.
+When we humbly engage with what Scripture teaches, we begin to more clearly understand how life was designed to work.

 The following statements are intended as a concise overview of some of our core doctrinal beliefs.
 For further clarity, we affirm the doctrinal distinctives of our network, Acts 29.
 Regarding our stance on matters of human sexuality, we affirm the Nashville Statement.